opensearch-project/project-website/_posts/2025-07-11-Advanced-usage-of-the-semantic-field-in-OpenSearch.markdown

 * **Sparse model pruning**: For sparse models, OpenSearch applies a default prune ratio of `0.1` during embedding generation.
 This value is not currently configurable.
 Additionally, the `neural_sparse_two_phase_processor` is not supported with `semantic` fields, which limits sparse query optimization.
 * **Remote cluster support**: Neural queries on `semantic` fields are not supported in cross-cluster search.
 While documents can be retrieved from remote indexes, semantic queries require access to local model configuration and index mappings.
 * **Repeated inference behavior**: When updating a document, OpenSearch will rerun inference for the `semantic` field even if the field's content has not changed.
 Currently, there is no support for reusing existing embeddings to avoid redundant inference.
 * **Mapping constraints**: The `semantic` field does not support dynamic mapping.
 You must define it explicitly in the index mapping.
-Additionally, you cannot use a `semantic` field in the `fields` section of another field, meaning multi-field configurations are not supported.
+Additionally, you cannot use a `semantic` field in the `fields` section of another field, meaning that multi-field configurations are not supported.

 ## Summary

 The `semantic` field in OpenSearch streamlines the development of neural search applications by handling model inference, embedding generation, and field mapping in a single, declarative step.
 It supports both dense and sparse models and removes the need for custom ingest pipelines.
-In this post, we explored advanced features such as text chunking, cross-cluster search and custom or remote model integration.
+In this post, we explored advanced features such as text chunking, cross-cluster search, and custom or remote model integration.
 While the feature has some limitations, it significantly lowers the barrier to implementing semantic search.
 We look forward to continued improvements based on community feedback.

 ## What's next?

-To address the current limitations, the OpenSearch team is working on several enhancements to improve semantic search capabilities:
+To address the current limitations, we are working on several improvements to the existing semantic search capabilities:

 * [Configurable embedding field parameters](https://github.com/opensearch-project/neural-search/issues/1356): Enable customization of `knn_vector` parameters beyond `dimension` and `space_type`.
 * [Configurable chunking strategies](https://github.com/opensearch-project/neural-search/issues/1340): Provide options to customize the way text is chunked, such as the chunking algorithm and controlling the chunk size and overlap.